 limitations on solicitation activities and the placement of materials and signs so

 that the University may fulfill its primary mission of education and ensure the safety

 II.
 SCOPE AND APPLICATION OF POLICY

-A. This policy applies to solicitation, assemblies, and public addresses conducted on
+- This policy applies to solicitation, the distribution of materials, and public displays

 “Commercial Solicitation” means:

 - Any proposal to sell, solicitation of an offer to buy, or dissemination of information

 for the purpose of facilitating the sale of goods or services; or